Retinal Tears & Detachment Treatment in Livingston and Morristown, NJ

 Scleral buckling surgery is performed in the operating room.
 A flexible band known as a scleral buckle is sutured to the back of the eye wall to counteract the intraocular forces that are acting to pull the retina from its normal position.

 Vitrectomy for repair of a retinal detachment is similarly performed in the operating room setting, often in conjunction with a scleral buckle.
 Vitrectomy means “removal of vitreous,” the clear jelly-like substance that fills the inner portion of the eye.
 Using an operating microscope, your surgeon will enter through small ports on the surface of your eye and remove the vitreous and any accumulated blood, scar tissue, inflammatory debris or foreign bodies that may have developed secondary to a variety of clinical conditions.
 Very fine instruments such as picks, micro-forceps, scissors, and knives are used to complete the vitrectomy surgical procedures.
 Replacement of the vitreous gel with a physiologic salt solution, intraocular gas, or a long-term tamponade agent such as silicone oil may be performed depending on the severity of your detachment.
 Laser surgery is commonly used as an adjunctive procedure during vitrectomy surgery to help “seal” the retina in place.
 Appropriate head positioning is crucial if an intraocular gas is used.
 You may not fly in an airplane or travel to high altitudes with a gas bubble in your eye.
 The change in air pressure may result in a dangerous increase in the pressure within your eye.
-Dr. Kanter will notify you when it is safe to fly or to travel to higher altitudes.
+Our doctors will notify you when it is safe to fly or to travel to higher altitudes.